Hounslow Loop line: Passenger services and rolling stock

 Most service to stations on the Hounslow Loop line are provided by trains operating between London Waterloo and Weybridge via Staines.

 As of December 2023, the typical weekday and Saturday service is 2 trains per hour in each direction to and from Waterloo.
 Trains use the Waterloo to Reading Line between Waterloo and Barnes, take the loop between Barnes Bridge and Hounslow stations, and operate to and from Weybridge via Staines.

 On Sunday, service is reduced to hourly and diverted to Woking.

 At peak hours, additional trains running do not serve Staines and Weybridge, but rather travel in a loop to and from Waterloo via Hounslow and Richmond.

 Services are generally operated by Class 450 units operating in a 4 or 8 car configuration.
-Class 455 and Class 458 units also work the line.
+Class 458 units also work the line.
 All units on the line are to be replaced by Class 701 Aventra units.